omicscodeathon/denguedrug/README.md

 - The data was split into training, test, and external datasets.
 The training dataset was equivalent to 70% (14875 compounds) of the data set and the test and external data sets were equivalent to 15% (~3188) each.
 The training dataset contained 3105 actives vs 11770 inactives.

 - The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
-The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.
+The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy, and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.

 - <p align="justify">The models chosen for further validation were K-Nearest Neighbours, Naive Bayes, Support Vector Machine, Random Forest and Logistic regression.
 The models can be found <a href="output/models">here</a>.
 Using K-fold splitting of the training data the models were cross-validated and the model's suitability was evaluated using the Accuracy, F1-score, Precision, Recall, and Specificity, and false and true positive and negative rate <a href="ML_results_for_model_selection.jpeg">metrics</a>.</p>